amberstar/the-component-pattern/README.md

 >> *"OOP to me means only messaging, local retention and protection and hiding of state-process, and extreme late-binding of all things"*

 What is wrong with messaging in common OOP is that objects communicate across their boundaries and only at the request of the receiver.

-So a receiver has to ask another object for it's state when it needs it.
+A receiver has to ask another object for it's state when it needs it.
 The source of facts sends the state back to caller at the time of request, not at the time of truth.
 Software is a process so any recorded data in the system is potentially suspect.
 It's a slice in time.
 Therefore we are trying to make a process by time slicing back in time often using past truths that may or may not be in sync, hoping that facts are correct.
 We end up writing paranoid software, locking around data inside of our object because you never know when another thread is going to come along and access this data.
 To me, this is insanity!
 Messaging in the component pattern is about communicating facts as they are true.
 To that end what is important are the following:

 1. The existence of an output in context of some structure. (components) delivered as facts occur.
 2. The intention of the receiver to receive that output as facts occur.